Sangeun44/Rhythm_Visualizer_Game/README.md

 The buttons will move towards you.

+The buttons are all in one Mesh.
+This Mesh moves as time goes by in the shader

 The user has to tap the correct key at the correct time.

 ## Visulization Decoration